jamesr1775/Sorting-Visualiser/README.md

 ### Creating your own local copy
 1. To get a copy of this repo, go to [Sorting Visualiser Repo](https://github.com/jamesr1775/Sorting-Visualiser), make sure your logged in.
 2. In the top right hand corner, click the fork button which will create a copy of the repo into your account.

+## Bugs and Issues Resolved
+This section can be located in the [Testing.md File](https://github.com/jamesr1775/Sorting-Visualiser/blob/master/Testing.md).

 ## Credits
 ### Media